gecheadmassie/gecheadmassie.github.io/README.md

     <section id="home">
         <h1>Welcome</h1>
-        <p>This is the official website of Getachew Ambaye, a dedicated researcher and a PhD candidate in Industrial Systems and Manufacturing Engineering.
+        <p>This is the official website of Getachew Ambaye,  a PhD candidate and Reserecher in Industrial Systems and Manufacturing Engineering.
 Feel free to explore my work and connect with me.</p>
         <p>
             <a href="Resume.pdf" target="_blank">Download Resume</a> |
             <a href="CV.pdf" target="_blank">Download CV</a>